 The level of cover required will depend on how much you are planning to spend on your wedding in total.
 Once you start to plan your wedding or civil partnership you should start with a budget in mind to cover all the key aspects such as venues, catering, photography, flowers, attire, cakes, entertainment, transport, etc. Once you have an approximate budget in mind, you will then be able to select a level of cover that meets your planned budget.
 For instance, if you are planning to spend around £20,000 in total on your wedding then you will need to get cover that will compensate you up to that level in the event of cancellation of your wedding/civil partnership.

-Wedinsure offers eight levels of cover, with cover ranging from £5,000 to £50,000, starting from as little as a £50 one-off payment.
+Wedinsure offers 10 levels of cover, with cancellation limits up to £100,000, with premiums starting from as little as a £38.99 one-off payment.
 The price you pay will depend upon the level of cover you select.
 You can find out more about our various cover levels and prices here.
 Wedding Insurance is a single one-off payment, making it a very simple and cost-effective way to protect your wedding.

 When should I purchase Wedding Insurance?

 - We suggest that you take it out as soon as you've paid for any part of the event and you have a venue and date arranged, so that your deposits are covered.
-Wedinsure Wedding Insurance can be purchased two years before the wedding date and must be purchased at least 3 months before the wedding date.
-Please note we are not issuing policies for weddings due to take place before 1st April 2021.
+Wedinsure Wedding Insurance can be purchased a maximum of 30 months before the wedding date and must be purchased at least 1 month before the wedding date.

 Who can purchase Wedding Insurance?